rpo19/personalized_search_engine/Readme.md

 call elasticsearch, but in case you need to access elasticsearch from a development server you can put the correct configuration inside docker-compose `.env` file.

+## Credits

+#### WordNet

+George A. Miller (1995).
+WordNet: A Lexical Database for English.
+Communications of the ACM Vol. 38, No. 11: 39-41.

+Christiane Fellbaum (1998, ed.)
+WordNet: An Electronic Lexical Database.
+Cambridge, MA: MIT Press.